Engraved mooring stone, or sacrificial altar – Piedras Negras Ruins

 Day 8: River Day.
 Lunch and swimming in the 60 ft. travertine waterfalls at the confluence of the Busiljá and Usumacinta.
 Enter San Jose canyon and run our first high volume class III rapids.
 Camp between San Jose Grande and San Jose Chico.

-Day 10: Shuttle from Palenque to Villahermosa.
+Day 10: Shuttle to airport.
 Guided Service ends.

-*Arrangements for a visit to Agua Azul and/or lodging in Villahermosa available upon request.
+*Arrangements for a day of rafting on the Shumul-Ja, a visit to Agua Azul and lodging in Villahermosa available upon request.

 At times we will offer special dates that will be accompanied by Professor Phil Alldritt of the University of New Mexico!